 Using the older version of the textbook is an option, but if you elect to do so, you are responsible to match the required reading pages/sections appropriately.
 Alternatively, you may elect to purchase an electronic version of the textbook directly from the publisher.

-- i>clicker Cloud account
+- i>clicker Cloud account or i>clicker remote

 Recommended